xen0n/xingque/README.md

 Copyright &copy; 2024 WANG Xuerui.
 All rights reserved.

-`starlark-pyo3` is licensed under either the
+`xingque` is licensed under either the
 [Apache 2.0 license](./LICENSE.Apache-2.0) or the
 [MIT license](./LICENSE.MIT).